learnjswithabe/mean-starter/README.md

 npm install

-// make sure mongod is running
+// make sure mongod is running - if the 'mongo' command opens the Mongo Shell, it's running

 // run the server